Language development: Children versus adults

 Language development and processing begins before birth.
 Evidence has shown that there is language development occurring antepartum.
 DeCasper and Spence performed a study in 1986 by having mothers read aloud during the last few weeks of pregnancy.
 When the infants were born, they were then tested.
 They were read aloud a story while sucking on a pacifier; the story was either the story read by the mother when the infant was in utero or a new story.
 The pacifier used was able to determine the rate of sucking that the infant was performing.
 When the story that the mother had read before was heard, the sucking of the pacifier was modified.
 This did not occur during the story that the infant had not heard before.
 The results for this experiment had shown that the infants were able to recognize what they had heard in utero, providing insight that language development had been occurring in the last six weeks of pregnancy.

 Throughout the first year of life, infants are unable to communicate with language.
 Instead, infants communicate with gestures.
 This phenomenon is known as prelinguistic gestures, which are nonverbal ways that infants communicate that also had a plan backed with the gesture.
 Examples of these could be pointing at an object, tugging on the shirt of a parent to get the parent's attention, etc. Harding, 1983, devised the major criteria that come along with the behavior of prelinguistic gestures and their intent to communicate.
 There are three major criteria that go along with a prelinguistic gesture: waiting, persistence, and ultimately, development of alternative plans.
 This process usually occurs around 8 months of age, where an appropriate scenario may be of a child tugging on the shirt of a parent to wait for the attention of the parent who would then notice the infant, which causes the infant to point to something they desire.
 This would describe the first two criteria.
 The development of alternative plans may arise if the parent does not acknowledge what the infant wants, the infant may entertain itself to satisfy the previous desire.
+The way the parent responds to their child in this situation of "needing" and "wanting" will also result in the kind of attachment style their child will have.